 Tamara's profile

-Native to Baltimore City Tamara Payne is an interdisciplinary artist, professor, community activist, painter, curator, and performance artist whose work shows a wide range of skillfulness.
-She is an alumnus of the Baltimore School for the Arts where she began her artist’s practices at an early age in drawing, painting, design, and sculpture.
-She continued her studies in Fashion at Parsons School of Design, in New York City where she began her love for textiles and fashion.
-Tamara returned to Baltimore to earn her BFA in painting with a minor in ceramic studies at the Maryland Institute College of Art.
+Native to Baltimore City Tamara Payne is an alumnus of the Baltimore School for the Arts where she began her artist’s practices in drawing, painting, and sculpture.
+After studying Fashion at Parsons School of Design in New York City, NY, she returned to Baltimore to earn her BFA majoring in painting with a minor in ceramic studies at the Maryland Institute College of Art.
+Upon graduating, Tamara worked as an art educator in Baltimore City Public Schools.
+Having an innate passion for humanity she has been involved in foreign missions for over 27 years, participating in health aid and beautification projects while painting and curating murals in poverty-stricken communities in South Africa, The Dominican Republic, Puerto Rico, Baltimore City and beyond.

 You have not yet created a curated collection!